CAPTAIN KELLY A. VARONFAKIS

 Command Mission

-The mission of the Fleet Readiness Center Reserve Mid-West Detachment New Orleans (FRCRMWDETNOLA) is to produce relevant quality airframes, engines, components, and services to meet the Navy’s aircraft-ready for tasking requirements.
+The mission of the Fleet Readiness Center Reserve Mid-West Detachment New Orleans is to produce relevant quality airframes, engines, components, and services to meet the Navy’s aircraft-ready for tasking requirements.
 We focus on improved efficiency and reduced costs by adhering to the principles: "Fix it once!
 Fix it right!
 Fix it on time!"